sheehs09/Flapsy-Shei/README.md

 ---

 <div align="center">
-  Made with ❤️ · Built with pure HTML/CSS/JS · No frameworks, no dependencies
+  Shei made with ❤️ · Built with pure HTML/CSS/JS · No frameworks, no dependencies
 </div>